Let's start with the basics. And go from there.

 For one thing, make sure your pop up tent will properly protect you from the elements.
 A waterproof tent is a necessity because you never know when it’s going to rain.
 Even if the forecast is sunny or only partly cloudy, there’s always the danger of a sudden change.
 Being caught out in the wild with tons of valuables getting wet is no way to camp, so take some extra time and find a waterproof pop up tent.
 There are plenty to choose from, and they provide superior confidence to non-waterproof models.

 Additionally, being lightweight is one of a pop up tent’s best attributes.
-As mentioned before, being lightweight can have its advantages, especially when your outdoor event will offer some protection from the elements.
+As mentioned before, being lightweight can have its advantages, especially when your outdoor event will offer some shelter from the elements.
 If you’re just staying at a tailgate party before or after a big event, it’s not like you need an ultra-tough tent, anyway.

 How Much Does a Pop-up Tent Cost?